 Enzyme therapy such as PEG asparaginase (Oncaspar®) offers an alternative to those who do not want to start with chemotherapy for the treatment of malignant lymphoma forms or leukaemia.
 It is also used in conjunction with chemotherapy.
-This enzyme breaks down nutrients (the amino acid asparagine) for the cancer cell, preventing it from dividing.
-With this therapy one does not achieve a cure, but rather a suppression of the disease.
+This enzyme breaks down nutrients (the amino acid asparagine) for the cancer cell, preventing it from multiplying.

-This drug is quite safe for the dog and the waste products from PEG asparaginase are less harmful than those from chemotherapy.
+This therapy does not achieve a cure, but rather suppresses the disease.
+The drug is quite safe for the dog and the waste products from PEG asparaginase are less harmful than those from chemotherapy.
 As a result, owners do not have to take precautions with faeces / urine / saliva.
 This option is often recommended (as opposed to chemotherapy) when pets are part of a family with children or live with pregnant women.
 There is no need for intravenous administration and bone marrow suppression rarely occurs.

 The main side effect is 1-2 days of diarrhoea and sometimes poor appetite, but this usually only occurs when the lymph nodes respond very well to the administered treatment and shrink very quickly.
 Hypersensitivity reactions are rare and can manifest as itching, redness, bumps, scabs or muscle pain.

 The therapy consists of 1 injection into the muscles (or an intravenous infusion) every 2-3 weeks and if successful, the interval can be extended.

 However, Oncaspar® is a very expensive medicine with a limited shelf life.

 Much research is done on immunotherapeutic alternatives for dogs with a systemic form of lymphoma.